rhaamo/OpenVR-Display-Devices/README.md

 ## Build

-- I developped it with msys2 and VSCode
-- Packages required on msys2 (ucrt environment): `base-devel mingw-w64-ucrt-x86_64-clang mingw-w64-ucrt-x86_64-gdb mingw-w64-x86_64-cmake mingw-w64-x86_64-git mingw-w64-ucrt-x86_64-libconfig mingw-w64-ucrt-x86_64-cmake`
-- `git clone --recursive ` the repository to get the third party libs
+- Clone the repository recursively to get the submodules
-- mkdir build
-- cd build
-- cmake .. && make
+- Alternatively in the CLI after cloning: `git submodule init --update` iirc
+- Load the project in Visual Studio 2022
-- and uh, maybe it will work for you
+- Build it
+- ???

 ## TODO

 - Try it more
 - Implement notifications through XSOverlay
+- Implement actual notifications dispatch for low and warn
-- Add ability to be registered as an app by SteamVR
+- Add ability to be registered as an app by SteamVR (implemented, to be tested)

 ## License